adminBy HowDoIUseAI Team

 But don't stop there.
 Go back to your Projects database and add relation properties for both Tasks and Notes.
 Notion will ask if you want to make it two-way - say yes.

 The real magic happens when you start using filtered views.
-Here's what I do:
+Here's what works well:

-In each project page, I embed filtered views of my Tasks and Notes databases.
+In each project page, embed filtered views of the Tasks and Notes databases.
 The filter is simple: only show items where the Project relation equals "current project."

-Now when I'm looking at my "Website Redesign" project, I only see tasks and notes related to that project.
-When I switch to "Product Launch," everything updates automatically.
+Now when looking at the "Website Redesign" project, you only see tasks and notes related to that project.
+When switching to "Product Launch," everything updates automatically.

 This might sound basic, but think about what you just built.
-You have a system where information organizes itself based on context.
+A system where information organizes itself based on context.
 That's powerful.

 There are really two approaches to using relations effectively: the manual way and the automated way.
 Both have their place.

 This is where you explicitly connect items as you create them.
-When I create a new task, I manually link it to the relevant project.
-When I take meeting notes, I connect them to the project we discussed.
+When creating a new task, manually link it to the relevant project.
+When taking meeting notes, connect them to the project discussed.

 The benefit?
 Complete control.
 You decide what's related to what, and you can create connections that might not be obvious to an automated system.